Mutual Life Insurance Company of New York: World War II and post-war period

 In 1940, Lewis Williams Douglas was elected president who again changed the company's investment approach which had, traditionally, been invested in low-interest, low-risk bonds.
 In 1944, 83% of the company's assets were invested in bonds, with less than 1% in stocks and 13% was in mortgages.
 By the 1950s, insurance companies began to more heavily invest in the stock market and diversified into lending.
 By 1959, bonds accounted for less than half of the company's assets, while stocks had grown six-fold to constitute 6% and mortgages were up to 32%.
 Upon being nominated by President Harry Truman as U.S. Ambassador to the United Kingdom in 1947, Alexander E. Patterson was named president, serving until his death in September 1948.
 Louis W. Dawson had active charge of operations following Paterson's death, but was not elected president until March 1950.

 Mutual Life reentered Alaska in 1949 and Texas shortly thereafter in 1950.
 In 1952, the company began offering personal sickness and health policies before the strength of unions and collective bargaining units which led to the development of group coverage.
 In 1953, the Company developed its first group plan for small businesses, whereby it provided pension, life insurance, disability, hospital, surgical, and polio benefits.
 By 1959, the company's assets had grown to $2.7 billion and insurance in force reached $7 billion.

 In September 1959, Roger Hull became president and chief executive officer while Louis W. Dawson was elected to chairman of the board of trustees (replacing Douglas).
 During his tenure the Company expanded significantly and the developed new coverages including the first substandard-risk accident and health policy in 1963.
 In 1965, Mutual Life became the first New York firm to enter the group variable-annuity field.
 By 1971, assets totaled nearly $4 billion and insurance in force was nearly $17 billion.
 In 1967, Hull was also elected chairman of the company. and J. McCall Hughes became president.
 In the 1960s, the Company adopted MONY, pronounced money, as its logotype.
+Its sign above 1740 Broadway featured prominently in the film Midnight Cowboy and would serve as the basis for Tommy James and the Shondells’ hit song “Mony Mony”.